Anupam-Panwar/Anupam-Panwar/README.md

 -->

-- 🔭 I’m currently working on Improving my Development Skills in field of <strong>Web Development</strong>
+- 🔭 I’m currently working on Improving my Development Skills
-- 🌱 I’m currently learning MERN stack
-- 👯 I’m looking to collaborate on full stack web development Project
+- 👯 I’m looking to collaborate on full stack Project
 - 💬 Ask me about Development and Technology
 - 📫 How to reach me: [HERE](https://www.linkedin.com/in/anupam-panwar/)
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: " It's all about <strong>Concept</strong> and <strong>Practice</strong> "